Craig grad details trials, tribulations of growing up

 Murphy includes in that story the lows and the highs.

-He made Craig’s JV team as a freshman but wound up with little to no playing time and was asked at the end of the season play with a freshman team.
+He made Craig’s JV team as a freshman but wound up with little to no playing time and was asked at the end of the season to play with a freshmen team.

 But by his junior year, Murphy became a focal point of the Cougars’ varsity team.
 He might be most-remembered for hitting a buzzer-beating 3-pointer his junior year against crosstown rival Parker, and he recalls that story in one of his chapters.